-In 2020 do you plan to run a motor vehicle record (MVR) check on all your employee drivers?
+Do you plan to run a motor vehicle record (MVR) check on all your employee drivers this year?
 If not, you should.
 You can reduce your company’s risk profile by instituting annual or bi-annual MVR checks as part of a driver safety program.

 Why you need a driver safety program

 If your organization employs workers who operate vehicles as part of their job, you face a high risk that an employee will become involved in an accident.
 If an employee causes a motor vehicle accident while on the job and significant injuries result, the whole company could face liability.

 This is why it is important to institute a driver safety program that not only reduces the chance of employee car accidents but also protects the company from liability if one does occur.
 Checking employees' motor vehicle records on a regular basis is particularly important because it greatly reduces the risk of a costly negligent entrustment lawsuit.

 Negligent entrustment refers to situations in which a court holds an employer responsible for an employee's actions due to negligence on the employer's part.
 The legal term for this liability is respondeat superior, Latin for "let the master answer."
 An example would be when an employee causes an accident while working and it can be proven that the company was negligent in allowing the employee to drive at that time.

 Perhaps the employee was driving on a suspended license or had a history of reckless driving.
 An employer is expected to take all reasonable precautions to ensure that employees can safely carry out their jobs.
 This includes taking steps to ensure that unsafe drivers do not drive on behalf of the company.

 With any employees on the road, it is essential to have an employee vehicle safety policy no matter how large or small your organization is.
 The policy should outline and define what a safe driver is, assign appropriate consequences for moving violations, and designate the frequency of MVR checks.